-This actuarial valuation of the Legislators' Retirement System was performed by the CalPERS Actuarial Office using data as of June 30, 2021 in order to:
+This report documents the results of the actuarial valuation prepared by the CalPERS Actuarial Office using data as of June 30, 2022.
+The purpose of the valuation is to:

-- Set forth the assets, accrued liabilities, and funded status of this plan as of June 30, 2021. - Establish the Required Employer Contribution for fiscal year July 1, 2022 through June 30, 2023. - Provide actuarial information as of June 30, 2021 to the CalPERS Board of Administration and other interested parties.
+- Set forth the assets and accrued liabilities of this plan as of June 30, 2022. - Determine the required employer contribution for fiscal year July 1, 2023 through June 30, 2024, and - Provide actuarial information as of June 30, 2022 to the CalPERS Board of Administration (board) and other interested parties.

-The pension funding information presented in this report should not be used in financial reports subject to Governmental Accounting Standards Board (GASB) Statement No. 68.
-A separate accounting valuation report for such purposes is available from CalPERS.
+The pension funding information presented in this report should not be used in financial reports subject to Governmental Accounting Standards Board (GASB) Statement No. 68 for an Agent Employer Defined Benefit Pension Plan.
+A separate accounting valuation report for such purposes is available on the CalPERS website.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.